rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 ## Updates the Member types for Component Fields
 <!-- 2024-01-13 (for v1.0.0-alpha.25 released on 2024-01-25), https://github.com/RokuCommunity/brighterscript/pull/1014 -->

-Includes all the fields types as defined here: https://developer.roku.com/en-ca/docs/references/scenegraph/xml-elements/interface.md#attributes
+We updated BrighterScript's internal understanding of `<interface>` function and field entries as defined here: https://developer.roku.com/docs/references/scenegraph/xml-elements/interface.md#attributes

-Fixes (in particular) the `type="array"` isse @georgejecook has.
+We also fixed a bug with the way `type="array"` was handled, so that should no longer be causing diagnostics when used correctly.

 ## Adds a `findChildren` function on AstNode
 <!-- 2024-01-11 (for v1.0.0-alpha.25 released on 2024-01-25), https://github.com/RokuCommunity/brighterscript/pull/1010 -->

-Adds a `.findChildren()` method on `AstNode` to help look for all nodes of a specific type (like namespaces, classes, consts, etc).
+We've added a new method on `AstNode` called `.findChildren()` to support finding all nodes of a specific type (like namespaces, classes, consts, etc).
 The matcher is just a function, so the evaluation can work for anything.

 # Documentation

 ## Refactor bsconfig documentation
 <!-- 2024-01-24 (for v1.0.0-alpha.25 released on 2024-01-25), https://github.com/RokuCommunity/brighterscript/pull/1024 -->

-The current README feels a little intimidating to me because of how long it is, so this PR pulls some of the details from it out into their own pages.
+We've made some large changes to the structure of the BrighterScript readme:

 List of changes: